lisongxu/CSCE156-Lab-Java-Cond/readme.md

 To submit your lab, do the following.

-1. Go to Lab 2 on Canvas, and click the "Load Lab 2 in a new window" button which opens a GradeScope window for Lab 2.
+1. Go to Lab 2 on Canvas, and click the "Load Lab 2 in a new window" button, which opens a GradeScope window for Lab 2.

 2. Drag and Drop your modified ***`Statistics.java`***, and then click the "Upload" button. ***Do not upload any other files.***